suhailult777/Chatbot-using-NLP-main-Sadiq/README.md

 # 🤖 Chatbot using NLP

-A simple yet powerful chatbot built with Python, NLTK, and Streamlit that uses Natural Language Processing (NLP) to understand and respond to user queries.
+An intelligent and reliable chatbot built with Python, NLTK, and Streamlit.
+This project uses Natural Language Processing (NLP) to deliver dynamic, human-like conversations, perform calculations, and remember user details within a session.

+## ✨ Key Features

+- **Modern UI**: A clean, chat-style interface built with Streamlit.
+- **Intelligent Responses**: Moves beyond static replies with a hybrid model that combines rule-based logic and machine learning (Logistic Regression) for higher accuracy.
+- **Math Solver**: Can detect and accurately solve basic math expressions.
+- **Session Memory**: Remembers the user's name during a conversation for a personalized experience.
+- **Reliable & Deterministic**: Uses a confidence threshold to avoid irrelevant answers and provides a helpful fallback message.
+- **Conversation Logging**: Saves chat history to a `chat_log.csv` file for review.

 ## 🚀 Getting Started